retvaripeter/VIParking/README.md

 **HOW TO RUN?**

-You can run the program in your browser with using "ng serve" in Angular.
+You can run the program in your browser on 'http://localhost:4200' , using "ng serve" in Angular.

 **HOW TO USE THE APPLICATION**